-Can You Tell Me How to Start in this Field?
+Can You Tell Me How to Start in This Field?

 Here are the three most common paths to becoming a certified professional:

-- Successfully completing a diploma or associate's degree program followed by taking and passing professional certification exams from the American Registry for Diagnostic Medical Sonography (ARDMS) or the American Registry of Radiologic Technologists (ARRT)
+- Successfully completing a diploma or associate degree program followed by taking and passing professional certification exams from the American Registry for Diagnostic Medical Sonography (ARDMS) or the American Registry of Radiologic Technologists (ARRT)

 - Obtaining a bachelor's degree, followed by taking and passing the appropriate certification exams

-- Graduating from a two-year health education program related to patient care, followed by at least 12 months of full-time clinical experience in sonography, followed by taking and passing the necessary exams from the ARDMS
+- Graduating from a two-year health education program related to patient care, followed by at least 12 months of full-time clinical experience in sonography, followed by taking and passing the necessary exams from ARDMS

-How Long are Most Programs?
+How Long Are Most Programs?

 The answer to this question depends on the type of school you want to attend as well as the credential you want to graduate with.
 Plus, some schools may have a few course prerequisites to meet before you can get started.